Updated: Jul 14

 Yes, black people are hurting.
 The nation is reeling.
 Is healing possible?
 It was not until I stood in the open Door of No Return in the House of Slaves on Senegal’s Goree Island, that I was finally able to lay this burden down.
 It took the ultimate return to Ancestral lands to begin to put the shattered pieces of myself back together.
 Last year, more than a million people of African descent traveled to Ghana to participate in the historic, Year of the Return.
 Mainstream media chose to not report the significance or the implications of that year long pilgrimage.
 If a meaningful end to this volcanic social eruption is to be achieved, genuine spiritual healing must take place.

 Maya Angelou once told me, “Bitterness gives nothing back.”
 She was trying to teach me, hating white people is not the answer.
 Hating white people has only led us to hating ourselves.
 It is finally time for Europeans and peoples of European descent to look into the mirror; to look into the true nature of the fears that have poisoned so many of them.
 The European nations that engaged in the Slave Trade and in the brutal colonization of the African continent have never really acknowledged or apologized for their criminal behavior.
-The United States has never formally acknowledged or apologized for its institutional role in slavery and Jim Crow apartheid.
+The United States has never formally acknowledged or atoned for its institutional role in slavery and Jim Crow apartheid.
 No serious discussion of reparations has ever taken place.
 No genuine effort has ever really been made to undo the endemic damage done to black people.